 - Green-Eyed Monster: Toward Peter, as usual.
 Peter still is aware of it and tries to avoid it so Harry will end up better, but this doesn't end well.

 - Manipulative Bastard: He manipulates Gwen into staying with him in a way that would make his father proud.

 - Never My Fault: He has the highest ratio of blaming Peter/Spidey for his own failures of all the characters in this series.
-Considering how Norman is, it's not surprising Harry would gain this mentality.
+Considering how Norman is, it's not surprising that Harry would gain this mentality.

 - Put on a Bus: From "The Uncertainty Principle" until "First Steps."

 - Took a Level in Badass: When he's back from Europe he can fly a helicopter and he actually saves Spider-Man's life at one point by destroying the windows and dispersing the knock-out gas the Green Goblin planned to kill Spider-Man with.

 - The Unfavorite: His father prefers Peter to his own son.